 The people of Merak and Sakteng are known as Brokpas (highlander).
 The Brokpas have maintained their unique tradition and customs and live a semi nomadic lifestyle, primarily depending on Yaks and Sheep for their livelihood.

 However, due to the lack of socio-economic development and income generation opportunities, as well as poor nutrition, the communities face irrevocable loss of their unique cultural heritage

-A holistic approach is needed to help the two communities lastingly overcome some of the challenges while capitalising on the region's increased influx of eco-tourists.
+A holistic approach is needed to help the two communities lastingly overcome some of the challenges while capitalising on the region's expected influx of eco-tourists after the pandemic.
 As part of a larger community development effort, our funding focuses on aspects that would enable the Brokpas to preserve and meaningfully transfer their cultural heritage by improving income generation opportunities.